Would you ever date an economist?

 The playing hard game

 Most certainly, they will“play hard to get”.
 One of the most basic rules of economics is “Restrict your supply” because an economist understands that the lesser the supply, the higher the demand.
 However, the caveat is that demand is elastic i.e. it must be worthwhile to wait for the supply, to be appreciated.
 They are likely to balance their availability— both emotionally and physically, to differentiate themselves from the others, thereby gain control over their value.

 “It’s natural to yearn for the feeling, that we have earned exclusive access to our lover’s affections.

 How to establish monopoly in the dating world?

 Once you gain confidence, the market changes from homogeneous to one-handful competitors.
-It is equally important to establish monopoly.
+It is equally important to establish a monopoly.

-But playing it cool can also be a turn off— because they won’t know that you are worth the extra cost until you’ve differentiated yourself from others.
+But playing it cool can also be a turn-off— because they won’t know that you are worth the extra cost until you’ve differentiated yourself from others.

 ~ Thomas Hobbes, the 17th-century political philosopher, posited that we essentially believe we are only as valuable as how others perceive us.